nergalex/nap-azure-vmss/readme.rst

 NGINX Controller offers a simplified **Life Cycle Management** of your NGINX instances across all of your environment:

+- **Auto Scaling**
-- **Auto Scaling**: during Scale In / Scale Out, the instance register / unregister to NGINX Controller
+    during Scale In / Scale Out, the instance register / unregister to NGINX Controller
+- **Upgrade**
-- **Upgrade**: Use the native feature ``rolling upgrade`` of your Cloud Service Provider
+    Use the native feature ``rolling upgrade`` of your Cloud Service Provider
-- **Source Of Truth**: a NGINX instance is bootstrapped from a standard Linux VM image, all of configurations are pushed from NGINX Controller
+- **Source Of Truth**
+    a NGINX instance is bootstrapped from a standard Linux VM image, all of configurations are pushed from NGINX Controller
+- **Cloud agnostic**
-- **Cloud agnostic**: same principles and onboarding scripts are reusable on any Cloud (Private, Public)
+    same principles and onboarding scripts are reusable on any Cloud (Private, Public)
-- **Native Scaling Policy**: InfraOps are free to use the scaling policy offered by their Cloud Service Provider (CSP).
+- **Native Scaling Policy**
+    InfraOps are free to use the scaling policy offered by their Cloud Service Provider (CSP).

 This repo provides an implementation of a scaling group of NGINX App Protect instances managed by NGINX Controller.